eabglobal/minik/README.md

 is executed.

 Building the SAM template is a responsibility of the developer.
 This tool does not manipulate the template at all.
+The template is what links an API Gateway endpoint to a lambda function.